pazjenni04/employee-directory_generator/README.md

 `npm i inquirer`

+Along with downloading inquirer, the user will need to also download the jest library in order to execute any testing.

+``npm i jest``

-Once the inquirer package has been downloaded, then the user will proceed in opening a 'New Terminal' in their visual studio code and type the following to initiate the command-line application:
+Once the inquirer and jest package have been downloaded, then the user will proceed in opening a 'New Terminal' in their visual studio code and type the following to initiate the command-line application:

 `node index.js `